Wipeout (video game series): Wipeout

 Wipeout (stylised as wipE'out") is a futuristic racing video game developed and published by Psygnosis.
 It is the first game in the series and was originally released for the PlayStation and PCs running MS-DOS in 1995, and for the Sega Saturn the following year.
 It was also a launch title for the PlayStation in Europe and North America.
 Set in the year 2052, players compete in the F3600 anti-gravity racing league, piloting one of a selection of craft in races on several different tracks around the world.

-Unique at the time for its futuristic setting, Wipeout featured music from well-known techno artists such as CoLD SToRAGE, Leftfield, The Chemical Brothers and Orbital.
+Wipeout featured music from well-known electronic artists such as Leftfield, The Chemical Brothers, and Orbital.
 A prototype version of the game appeared in the teen cult film Hackers (1995), in which both protagonists were playing the game in a nightclub.
 A marketing campaign created and launched by Keith Hopwood and graphic design studio The Designers Republic included an infamous promotional poster featuring a bloodstained Radio 1 DJ Sara Cox, which was speculated by some of representing a drug overdose.

 Wipeout 2097

 Wipeout 2097 (stylised as wipE'out"2097; released as Wipeout XL in North America) is the second game of the franchise and is a direct sequel to the original game.
 It was first released worldwide in 1996 for the PlayStation, and for the Sega Saturn in the following year.
 Set in the year 2097, the game revolves around players racing in the F5000 anti-gravity racing league.
 The game was first unveiled to the public in the form of a pre-alpha demo at the Electronic Entertainment Expo in May 1996.
-Music was mostly recorded from Psygnosis's in-house music team, CoLD SToRAGE, for versions released outside the PlayStation.
+The soundtrack featured a wider array of high-profile electronic music artists.
+Tracks by The Prodigy, Fluke, Underworld, and Photek were included, alongside returning contributors Leftfield and The Chemical Brothers.

 Wipeout 64

-Wipeout 64 is the third instalment of the series and is the only Wipeout title not to be released on a Sony console.
+Wipeout 64 is the third installment of the series.
 It was released exclusively for the Nintendo 64 in November 1998 for North America, and later in 1999 for Europe.
 The game is set one year after the events of Wipeout 2097 and shares the same anti-gravity racing league.

 Wipeout 64 reuses most of the race tracks featured in the previous games, albeit with mirrored layouts and different locations.